Back to The Life of the True Church

 "And how shall they preach unless they be sent?" - Romans 10:15

 The same Catholic law we have now traced through , Baptism, Confirmation, Holy Orders, the Mass, Confession, and marriage also governs ecclesial mission.
 Man does not send himself into sacred ministry by zeal, orthodoxy, usefulness, or personal conviction.
 God governs His through mission, judgment, and .
 Christ sends. commissions.
 The minister receives mission; he does not originate it.
+This is one of the places where even serious Catholics can become confused, because they understand priesthood more readily than mission.

 This distinction matters because Holy Orders and are not identical.
 A man may possess orders and yet not possess the right to govern, judge, absolve, or preach as though no further mission were needed.
 Order gives power. gives lawful mission in the order established by Christ for the care of souls.
 Catholic doctrine preserves both because souls need both.
 They need true priests, and they need true ecclesial sending.